iotaledger/introduction-docs/docs/guides/token_guide.md

 # Chrysalis Migration

 With the advent of the Chrysalis migration, a number of aspects at IOTA are changing for the better.
-With easier ways to manage and secure your experience, IOTA will seamlessly integrate these innovations with no service interruptions to you.
+With easier ways to manage and secure your experience, IOTA will seamlessly integrate these innovations with no service interruptions.

 With Chrysalis, we make a clear cut from the current IOTA protocol, and start a new with a much better, and more mature network.
 The new network will support many new use cases and create a foundation for IOTA’s upcoming Coordicide.